The Ohio Library and Information Network

 In 1990, OhioLINK selected Innovative Interfaces, Inc. to develop the unique software system to create the OhioLINK Library Catalog and selected Digital Equipment Corporation for the computer hardware base.
 OhioLINK licensed four databases from University Microfilms International, UMI, for citations to millions of business, newspaper and periodical articles and to academic dissertations.
 These elements formed the foundation of the growing OhioLINK system of services.
 In 1992, six universities installed Innovative systems and began the ongoing process of building the central catalog.
 In February 1996, OhioLINK began offering services through the World Wide Web.

 OhioLINK is part of Ohio’s ongoing tradition in pioneering library automation.
 The Ohio State University and others in Ohio began integrating campus library systems at an early date.
 In the 1960s, state funds supported the development of OCLC, then called the Ohio College Library Center.
 OCLC has since grown into an international organization with a database of 30 million entries representing materials held in more than 10,000 libraries.

-OhioLINK was formed by the Ohio Board of Regents as a consortium under section 3333.04(U) of the Revised Code.
+OhioLINK was formed by the Ohio Board of Regents, now the Ohio Department of Higher Education, as a consortium under section 3333.04(U) of the Revised Code.
 A governing board was authorized to oversee the OhioLINK program.
-Effective May 29, 2008 the OhioLINK Executive Director is chosen by, reports to, and serves at the pleasure of the Chancellor of the Ohio Board of Regents.
+Effective May 29, 2008 the OhioLINK Executive Director is chosen by, reports to, and serves at the pleasure of the Chancellor of the Ohio Department of Higher Education.
 An advisory committee on education and technology has been formed to advise the Chancellor on OhioLINK and other programs related to the intersection of technology and education.